 The quantity theory of money suggests that changes in the money supply directly influence the price level.
 If the money supply increases significantly while the output of goods and services remains relatively constant, then prices tend to rise, leading to inflation.
-Conversely, if the money supply decreases, prices tend to fall, potentially leading to deflation.
+In practice, conversely, if the money supply decreases, prices tend to fall, potentially leading to deflation.
 While seemingly straightforward, the quantity theory of money has been subject to various interpretations and refinements over the centuries, making it a central topic of debate among economists.

 Main Subheading